 Why do I need to provide my driver’s license and address?

 We take responsibility for the safety and security of our event very seriously.
 For the benefit of all of the volunteers, the attendees and the continuing success of the annual event, we do a cursory background check on volunteers.

 What should I wear?

-Your Irish Fest t-shirt (provided to you at Packet Pick-up) and shorts, skirts or long pants and comfortable shoes.
+Your Irish Fest t-shirt (provided to you at Volunteer Check-in) and shorts, skirts or long pants and comfortable shoes.
 Remember that you are representing the Irish Fest so nothing too short or outrageous.
 It is generally warm during the day, particularly in the sun, and can be quite cool in the evening.
-Shade is provided whereever possible.
-Bring a jacket if you will be working late.
+Shade is provided where ever possible.
+Bring something warmer than a tee if you will be working late.

 What should I do if I am going to be late or not make it to my shift?

 Email email@example.com or call 317-713-7117 or as soon as you know that you will not be available for your scheduled time.

 What if I am asked a question that I can not answer?

 Refer them to your shift/volunteer manager or locate an Irish Fest staff member (identified by EVENT STAFF on the back of their t-shirts).
 This includes media inquiries.

 Be sure that a replacement for your job has arrived before leaving the area.
 Then enjoy the fest!
 If you are working the last shift of the day, an Irish Fest Shift/Volunteer Manager will release you.